ahmed-elsayed1611/Twin_project/README.md

 ## Why this repo matters

-I came into this project self-taught, currently working as a Technical Support Representative at AT&T, transitioning into AI/ML engineering.
+I came into this project self-taught , transitioning into AI/ML engineering.
 Rather than stopping at tutorials, I chose a genuinely production-grade codebase and went through it the way an engineer maintaining it would have to: understanding every design pattern (Factory, Strategy, Singleton, Template Method, Builder), every type-safety decision (Python generics across a 9-class domain hierarchy), and every architectural trade-off (batch vs. streaming, why a feature store exists, why cleaning/chunking/embedding are separated into their own layers) — not just running cells top to bottom.

 That's the skill I'd bring to a team: the ability to drop into an unfamiliar, non-trivial codebase, actually understand it at the architecture level, and extend it correctly — which is most of what real ML engineering work looks like day to day, far more than greenfield model-building.